-Donna Weaver is a retired sculptor/engraver for the United States Mint, where she worked on many significant projects in circulating and commemorative coinage and Congressional Gold medals.
+Donna Weaver is a retired sculptor/engraver for the United States Mint, where she worked on many significant projects in circulating and commemorative coinage and Congressional gold medals.
 She now employs those skills creating miniature wax portraits like those executed in bas-relief from the mid-18th Century until the popularization of photography in the 1840s.

-Adhering to the high sculptural standards of portraiture in the 18th and early 19th Centuries, Weaver re-creates the look, color, and scale of the earlier wax portraits.
-In beginning a portrait, she refers the art of the time, searching for paintings, drawings, and sculpture of the person to be portrayed.
+Weaver re-creates the look, color, and scale of earlier wax portraits.
+Before starting a portrait, she researches artwork of the time for paintings, drawings, and sculpture of the person to be portrayed.
 She then mounts the finished portrait on reverse-painted glass and frames it.

-She divides her time between sculpting wax portraits of historical figures in the studio of her 1836 Indiana home and participating in living history events from Virginia to Indiana.
-She accepts assignments to re-create two-dimensional art works from the early 19 Century.
-She is also part of the Mint’s Artistic Infusion program and designs for specific coinage projects.
+Adhering to the high sculptural standards of portraiture in the 18th and early 19th Centuries, Weaver divides her time between sculpting wax portraits of historical figures in the studio of her Madison, Indiana, home and participating in living history events and indoor shows.
+She accepts assignments to re-create two-dimensional artworks from the early 19th Century.

 We've mailed the

-October 2017 issue of Early American Life to all of our current subscribers.
+February 2019 issue of Early American Life to all of our current subscribers.
 The postal service advises you should allow up to three weeks for delivery,

-so subscribers should have their copies of our new October issue by the first of September.
+so subscribers should have their copies of our new February issue by January 3, 2019.

-All new web subscriptions will start with the Christmas 2017 issue.
-Call us at 800-446-1696 if you have other subscription requirements.
+All new web subscriptions will start with the April 2019 issue.
+Call us at 440-543-8566 if you have other subscription requirements.

 Early American Homes